the-cretin/MyServer_Monitor/readme.txt

 13. (Optional) Disable Dr.Watson Error Reporting in Windows for the rocketstationDedicatedServer.exe.  https://support.microsoft.com/help/188296/how-to-disable-or-enable-dr-watson-for-windows

+IMPORTANT: you MUST have start /w before rocketstationDedicatedServer.exe (as shown in the Launcher) for the monitor to work.

 Most of the files include easy setup and instructions.

 Don't forget to try my Backups Archiver! https://github.com/the-cretin/Stationeers-Backups-Archiver